quadrama/DramaAnalysis/README.md

 This package contains a number of functions to support the analyis of dramatic texts.

 ## Features
-- Summary statistics about the number of words and utterances per figure
+- Summary statistics about the number of words and utterances per character
-- Statistics about word use from a dictionary per figure
+- Statistics about word use from a dictionary per character
-- Support for stylometric analyses by figure or text
+- Support for stylometric analyses by character or text
 - Generation of a report for a dramatic text
 - Reads in preprocessed texts

 # Requirements
-DramaAnalysis *should* work on Mac OS X, Windows 10 and Linuxes, and is mostly used in [RStudio](https://www.rstudio.com).
+DramaAnalysis works on Mac OS X, Windows 10 and Linuxes, and requires R 3.3 or later.

 # Installation